-Kumamoto Castle Museum - museum contains samurai armor, Japanese swords, palanquins and other artifacts from the Hosokawa and Kato clans
+Kumamoto Castle Museum - The museum contains samurai armour, Japanese swords, palanquins and other artifacts from the Hosokawa and Kato clans.

-Old Hosokawa Gyobu-tei House - the residence of Hosokawa Gyobu's family (samurai clan) gives an insight view how upper warriors lived at that time
+Old Hosokawa Gyobu-tei House - The residence of Hosokawa Gyobu's family (samurai clan) gives you an insight view how upper warriors lived at that time.

 Festival & Events (dates can change without notice)

 Established in 2012 to celebrate the new status of an ordinance-designated city.

 Kumamoto Spring Castle Festival (March 23rd - April 7th)

 Enjoy the cherry blossom in full bloom around Kumamoto Castle and visit various events like the traditional Japanese dance performance called Yosakoi.